 Establishing a Petroleum System Framework in the Northern Gulf of Thailand

-The ability to establish the framework of a petroleum system helps define exploration risks, even in known producing areas.
-Very often in producing regions, the effective source rocks have not been penetrated and questions exist concerning stratigraphic and structural position.
-One such area is the northern portion of the Gulf of Thailand, where an active exploration program is underway.
-This work examines the methods used to develop an integrated basin study where significant gaps existed in the dataset.
+The establishment of a petroleum system framework helps define exploration risks, even in producing areas.
+Effective source rocks are often not sampled, leaving stratigraphic position uncertain.
+One such area is the northern Gulf of Thailand, where an active exploration program is underway.
+This work examines methods used to develop an integrated basin study where significant gaps existed in the dataset.

-The resultant integrated basin models were able to identify more oil- or gas-prone areas as well as areas of migration focus.
+The resultant integrated basin models identified oil- or gas-prone areas as well as migration focus.
 These data supported the location of new platforms and the acquisition of new exploration concessions, as well as the relinquishment of acreage.

 AAPG Search and Discovery Article #90090©2009 AAPG Annual Convention and Exhibition, Denver, Colorado, June 7-10, 2009